 This course provides an opportunity to develop requisite knowledge and mastery of skills relative to the state of the science in a particular area of advanced clinical or leadership practice.
-Includes 60 hours of field experience to be arranged based on individual student needs and objectives.

 NURS 755.
 Philosophy of Nursing Science and Practice.

 Study of philosophy of science and its relationship to the philosophy of nursing as the basis for the highest level of nursing practice.
 Theory development is explored from the perspective of nursing science, ethics, and the biophysical, psychosocial, analytical and organizational sciences, and is related to its application in effecting change in health administration and education.
 Selected metaparadigms and theories from scientific disciplines are analyzed and applied to advanced nursing practice.